soxoj/counter-osint-guide-en/pages/password.md

 An overview of popular password managers can be found in this article - [Overview of password managers](https://habr.com/ru/company/cloud4y/blog/581916/)

 The personal recommendation of the compilers of the manual will be the service [Bitwarden](https://bitwarden.com/).
-For personal use, it will be enough with your head, the free version includes storing an unlimited number of passwords, using from an unlimited number of devices and all the basic functions of password managers.
+For personal use, it will be more than enough, the free version includes storing an unlimited number of passwords, using from an unlimited number of devices and all the basic functions of password managers.
 In addition to storing passwords, you can also store your bank card numbers and notes.
 The password generator allows you to generate a strong password and check it for leaks, which is undoubtedly one of the "Killer Feature".

 ### LessPass